 Many growers are championing the appellation system which legally protects specific geographical identifications used to identify and market the location of weed farms.
 That means that local farmers can tout their specific environmental territory as having ideal growing conditions.
 A focus on local farming can improve the local economy and increase employment in those areas.

 Craft weed isn't for everyone, but some users flock to it.
-Users that don't consume every day may be more willing to spend money on having the best possible cannabis experience.
-Craft cannabis also provides consumers with a variety of genetics for specific therapeutic effects for medical and recreational users.
+Consumers that don't consume every day may be more willing to spend money on having the best possible cannabis experience.
+Craft cannabis also provides consumers with a variety of genetics for desired results for medical and recreational consumers.

 Small farmers that produce small-batch cannabis have many advantages over large-scale producers.
 Their small operations allow family-run cannabis farms to adapt to changes more quickly than big business.
 Investors and larger companies may choose to help craft cannabis suppliers by providing financial support and allowing them to remain independent.
 Even without government or investor support, the craft cannabis market will always be around.